andreacfm/active_metadata/README.md

 Tech Debts
 ---

-* Add metadata support for more than one model in the same application.
-Actually only the document_id is stored and searched.
-  A solution can be store also a metadata_model_name as we now dow with the metadata_id method.
-Then searching also based on this parameter.
-  Started in branch MODELS

 * in the {active_metadata:setup} task will be generated a sample WatcherNotifier class to be changed and implemented accordingly to the rails app logic